abuanzeh/SharedPrefUtils/readme.md

 # Preview
-This library came to facilitate the process of saving and reading data from anywhere within the application and without the need to re-write the code again.
+This library came to facilitate the process of saving and reading data from anywhere Within the application and without the need to retype the code again , All data can be saved so that you can save a complete list and read it from anywhere within the application.

 # Dependencies
 Add it in your root build.gradle at the end of repositories: